-"That your sex are naturally tyrannical is a truth so thoroughly established as to admit of no dispute; but such of you as wish to be happy willingly give up the harsh title of master for the more tender and endearing one of friend .
-(John always addressed Abigail in letters as 'My dearest Friend) Why, then, not put it out of the power of the vicious and lawless to use us with cruelty and indignity with impunity ?
-Men of sense in all ages abhor those customs which treat us only as the vassals of your sex ; regard us then as beings placed by providence under your protection, and in imitation of the "Supreme Being make use of that power only for our happiness."
+"That your sex are naturally tyrannical is a truth so thoroughly established as to admit of no dispute; but such of you as wish to be happy willingly give up the harsh title of master for the more tender and endearing one of friend.

+(John always addressed Abigail in letters as " My dearest Friend) Why, then, not put it out of the power of the vicious and lawless to use us with cruelty and indignity, with impunity?
+Men of sense in all ages abhor those customs which treat us only as the vassals of your sex; regard us then as beings placed by providence under your protection, and in imitation of the "Supreme Being" make use of that power only for our happiness."

 That is a remarkable letter.
-More than a century and a half have passed since it was written.
-Its main suggestions are sound and grow as naturally out of the spirit of 76 as did the declaraction of independence itself.
+More than a century and a hapf have passed since it was written.
+Its main suggestions are sound and grow as naturally out of the spirit of '76 as did the Declaration of Independence itself.
 In that letter also speaks as fine a quality of womanhood as ever cared for a child or presided over a household.

-because of its disclosure of the intimate and humorous frankness that characterized their letters; and partly because it in its journey through the years ahead.
+The reply of John Adams is equally interesting, partly because of its disclosure of the intimate and humorous frankness that characterized their letters; and partly because it suggested the difficulties that her suggestion would meet with in its journey through the years ahead.

-" I cannot but laugh.
-We have been told that our strugglex has loosened the bonds of government everywhere; that children and apprentices were disobedient; that schools and colleges were grown turbulent ; that Indians slighted their guardians, and Megares grew insolent to their masters, but your letter is the first intimation that another tribe, more numerous and powerful than all the rest, were grown discontented.
+"I cannot but laugh.
+We have been told that our struggle has loosened the bonds of government everywhere; that children and apprentices were disobedient; that schools and colleges were grown turbulent; that Indians slighted their guardians, and negroes grew insolent to their masters; but your letter is the first intimation that another tribe, more numerous and powerful than all the rest, were grown discontented.
 This is rather too coarse a compliment, but you are so saucy, I won't blot it out.
 Depend upon it we know better than to repeal our masculine systems.
 Although they are in full force, you know they are little more than theory.
-We dare not exert our power to its full lattitude.
+We dare not exert our power to its full latitude.
 We are obliged to go fair and softly, and, in practise, you know we are the subjects.
-We have only the name of masters, and rather than give this up. which would completely subject us to the despotism of/pettie coats, I hope General Washington and all our brave heroes w would fight; I am sure every good politician would plot as long as he would sgainst despotism, empire, monarchy, aristocracy, and oclocracy .
-A fine story indeed !
-I begin to think the ministry as deep as they are wicked.
-After stirring up torie ies, land jobbers, trimmers, bigots, Canadians, Indians, Negroes , Honoverians, Hessians, Irish Roman Catholics, Scotch Renegadoes, they have at last stimulated the ladies to demand new privileges and threaten to rebel."
+We have only the name of masters, and rather than give this up, which would completely subject us to the despotism of the petticoat, I hope General Washington and all our brave heroes would fight; I am sure every good politician would plot as long as he could against despotism, empire, monarchy, aristocracy, and oclocracy.
+A fine story indeed; I begin to think the ministry as deep as they are wicked.
+After stirring up tories, land jobbers, trimmers, bigots, Canadians, Indians, Negroes, Honoverians, Hessians, Irish Roman Catholics, Scotch Renegadoes, they have at last stimulated the ladies to demand new privileges and threaten to rebel."